The early 2000's were an extraordinary period for the LGBT (Lesbian,

 changing room when Beth entered the room and supposedly undressed in front

 of her.
-Sandie was very uncomfortable about this experience and when
+Sandie was very uncomfortable about this experience, being

 they were subsequently both in a changing room